domonkoss/ceudsd/seminar/1-sql/README.md

 `SELECT * FROM birdstrikes WHERE speed IS NOT NULL`

-### Exercise4: Choose another column and retrieve the lines where is NULL
+### Exercise 4: Choose another column and retrieve the lines where is NULL

 ## LOGICAL OPERATORS